Commissioner v. Tufts

 Facts

-Pelt, Tufts, Steger, Stephens, and Austin (plaintiffs) formed a general partnership for the purpose of building an apartment complex.
-The partnership obtained a nonrecourse mortgage on the building in the amount of $1,851,500.
-The complex was completed in 1971, whereupon the partners made capital contributions in the amount of $44,212.
-In 1971 and 1972, each partner took depreciation deductions totaling $439,972.
+A general partnership (plaintiffs) formed to build an apartment complex.
+The partnership obtained a nonrecourse mortgage on the building in the amount of $1,851,500, and the partners made capital contributions in the amount of $44,212.
+For the next two years, each partner took depreciation deductions totaling $439,972.
 In light of their capital contributions and depreciation deductions, their adjusted basis in the property in 1972 was $1,455,740.
-But due to economic problems in the area, the partnership was unable to pay the mortgage.
-Eventually, each partner sold his share to a third party, who assumed the nonrecourse mortgage.
-At the time, the fair market value of the property was about $1,400,000.
-Because the fair market value was lower than their adjusted basis, each partner reported a partnership loss of $55,740 from the sale.
-But the Commissioner (defendant) found the amount realized by the sale included the amount of the unpaid mortgage, even though the mortgage exceeded the fair market value of the building, and determined the partnership had realized a capital gain of about $400,000.
-The Tax Court agreed with the Commissioner.
-The Court of Appeals reversed.
+But due to economic problems in the area, the partnership was unable to pay the mortgage, which still had a balance of approximately $1,850,000.
+Each partner sold his share to a third party, who assumed the nonrecourse mortgage.
+A dispute arose regarding the complex's sale value for tax purposes.
+The partners calculated the sale value as the property's fair market value, which was about $1,400,000.
+Because the property's market value was less than the property's adjusted basis, each partner reported a loss of $55,740 from the sale.
+However, the Commissioner of the Internal Revenue Service (defendant) calculated the property's sale value as the $1,850,000 balance of the transferred mortgage.
+Because the mortgage balance was higher than the property's adjusted basis, and determined the partnership had realized a capital gain of about $400,000.
+The tax court agreed with the commissioner.
+The court of appeals reversed.
 The United States Supreme Court granted certiorari.

 Rule of Law